Chinese real estate crisis (2020–present): Regulations

 In 2021, other central and local government regulations, including mortgage lending limits, rent caps in big cities, and land auction cancellations, caused a slowdown in the property sector, as authorities attempted to control rising house prices.

 In 2021, new regulations prohibited financial institutions from providing fresh liquidity to local government financing vehicles.
 Following these regulations, local governments are required to raise funds through issuing bonds, subjecting them to stronger oversight.

 While Evergrande had announced in March 2021 that it was looking to cut its debt load by 150 billion RMB (US$23.3 billion), it was still expanding, having launched 63 new projects in the first half of 2021.

 By 8 October 2021, 14 of China's 30 biggest developers had violated the three lines regulations at least once.
 Guangzhou R&F violated all three regulations; Evergrande and Greenland Holdings violated two regulations; and Aoyuan, CIFI Holdings, Country Garden, Greentown, Jiangsu Zhongnan, Risesun, Seazen Holdings, Shinsun Holdings, Sunac, Sunshine City Group, and Zhenro Group violated one of the regulations.
 The developers mentioned had total sales in 2020 of over 4.34 trillion RMB (US$672 billion).

 Western exposure to Evergrande

 In 2021, Evergrande was estimated to have $19 billion in overseas liabilities.
 American and European companies had significant exposure to Evergrande through their holding of corporate bonds.
 Ashmore Group, an emerging market specialist, owned more than $400 million at the end of June, while UBS owned over $300 million.
 BlackRock had a total exposure of $400 million across all its funds, with one of its high-yield funds having acquired an additional $18 million worth of bonds in August.
-Other companies have had smaller exposure, with HSBC having a peak exposure of $31 million.
+Other companies had smaller exposure, with HSBC having a peak exposure of $31 million.